 - What fails the eval set if we ship it Monday?

-If answers are vague, the meme is entertainment, not implementation.
-Share Chaos vs Control Prompting instead of another ROI screenshot.
+If answers are vague, the meme is entertainment.
+Share Chaos vs Control Prompting or the AI workflow canvas instead of another ROI screenshot.

 Go deeper

-Freeze tool and headcount theater until one workflow is measured end to end — Your Company Does Not Need More AI Tools.
+Freeze tool and headcount theater until one workflow is measured end to end — Your Company Does Not Need More AI Tools and The AI Procurement Freeze.
+Tie outcomes to metrics with From Prompts to Business Outcomes.
 When the organization is ready for agents with boundaries, use How to Design an AI Agent Workflow — not a punchline about $20 subscriptions.